codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/integration-tests-with-mysql.md

 max-width="90%"
 %}

-The Integration tests are looking for a MySQL connection at `test_mysql_db:3306`.
+The integration tests look for a MySQL connection at `test_mysql_db:3306`.

-## The example NodeJS project
+## Example NodeJS project

 You can see the example project at [https://github.com/codefreshdemo/cf-example-unit-tests-with-composition](https://github.com/codefreshdemo/cf-example-unit-tests-with-composition){:target=\_blank"}.
 The repository contains the NodeJS source code and the simple integration test.